 As an INFP, living in a rosy, romanticized world is pretty usual.
 However, when it comes to relationships, INFPs are less likely to risk their hearts.

-They’re prudent and not risk-takers which makes it difficult to recognize if an INFP’s having a crush on you.
+They’re prudent and not risk-takers, making it difficult to recognize if an INFP has a crush on you.

 But if you’re really, I mean, reaaally curious and probably have been hinted that an INFP likes you, then here’s a list of how INFPs truly behave when they like someone.